TXH2020/HPE/README.md

 9. To look at the complete application, install nodejs.
 Then clone this repository.
 10. Run npm install in the cloned repo.
 If that didnt work out use npm install --force
 11. Run npm start to start the app.
-12. Same form appears to enter SSH credentials.
-If direct access is required then the iframe src in Terminal1.tsx in components should be as follows:

-http://localhost:8888?hostname=<hostname_of_machine>&&username=<username_of _user>&&password=<base_64_encoded>
+12. Enter the following credentials inside the "" of credentials.json present in Components folder of the app for direct access.
+If left blank, the form appears to enter the credentials.

 Hostname: Remote machine IP(or name in case it is a known host).

 username: remote machine username

-password: remote machine password in base 64
+password: remote machine password

-To obtain remote machine password in base 64;

-``echo -n '<remote machine password>' | base64``

 # Instructions to get started with Shreyas Backend: